Find out more about our Chief Executive, Directors and Board of Trustees, who lead Alzheimer Scotland's vital work.

 Chief Executive, Henry Simmons

 Henry joined Alzheimer Scotland as Chief Executive in August 2008.
-He has over thirty years’ experience in the health and social care sector and has spent the majority of his career in the voluntary sector, primarily involved in developing new community-based person-centred services, leading significant campaigns and influencing system redesign and transformation.
+He has over thirty years’ experience in the health and social care sector.
+Henry has spent the majority of his career in the voluntary sector, primarily involved in developing new community-based person-centred services, leading significant campaigns and influencing system redesign and transformation.
 Henry has worked in both the learning disability and mental health fields.

 Office Bearers & Trustees

 Alzheimer Scotland’s Board of Trustees have overall accountability for the charity’s strategy and its activities.
 They are all volunteers and contribute a huge amount of time and diverse expertise to the organisation.

 Convener - Mary-Frances Morris

 Mary-Frances spent a number of years at Oxford University Department of Psychiatry, researching anxiety in mainly elderly populations and teaching psychology to undergraduate students of psychology and of medicine.
 She later studied law at Oxford University (New College).
 She is a practising Barrister, having been called to the Bar of England and Wales in 2004.

 She divided her time between London and Scotland for over a decade to allow her to play a very active part in caring for her parents .
 Her father suffered from vascular dementia for around 7 years before his death in 2012, almost immediately after which her mother developed the same condition and lived with it for 5 years until her death in 2017, having spent the final 2 years or so of her life living at Mary-Frances‘ family home in London.
 While this was a personal tragedy, it gave her a great deal of experience of dealing with dementia and everything that goes along with it at very close quarters and has informed her passion for helping the currently ill and their carers as well as looking to the future of dementia care and prevention/cure.